Project 596: Design and testing

-The Soviet Union helped with some initial research, design, and production preparations.
-However, it later withdrew support at the last minute, and China had to rely on itself to complete the bomb.

 In 1956, the Third Ministry of Machinery Building was established, and nuclear research was conducted at the Institute of Physics and Atomic Energy in Beijing.
 A gaseous diffusion uranium enrichment plant was constructed in Lanzhou.
-In 1957, China and the USSR signed an agreement on sharing defense technology that involved an atomic bomb prototype being supplied by Moscow to Beijing, technical data, and an exchange of hundreds of Russian and Chinese scientists.
+In 1957, China and the USSR signed an agreement on sharing defense technology that involved a prototype boosted fission weapon being supplied by Moscow to Beijing, technical data, and an exchange of hundreds of Russian and Chinese scientists.
 A joint search for uranium in China was conducted between the two countries.
 A location near Lake Lop Nur in Xinjiang was selected to be the test site with its headquarters at Malan.
 Construction of the test site began on 1 April 1960, involving tens of thousands of laborers and prisoners under tough conditions.
 It took four years to complete.
 Being the sole site for nuclear testing in China for years to come, the Lop Nur test site underwent extensive expansion and is by far the world's largest nuclear weapons test site, covering around 100,000 square kilometers.

 Sino-Soviet relations cooled during 1958 to 1959.
-China was upset by the lack of Soviet assistance in quelling the Tibetan uprisings in 1959 and against the escape of the Dalai Lama to India.
-The Soviet Union later refused support for China in the Sino-Indian War of 1962.
-Khrushchev was unnerved at Mao's relatively nonchalant view on nuclear war.
 The Soviet Union was also engaged in test ban negotiations with the United States in 1959 in order to relax Soviet-American tensions, directly inhibiting the delivery of a prototype to China.
 Broader disagreements between Soviet and Chinese communist ideologies escalated mutual criticism.
 The Soviets responded by withdrawing the delivery of a prototype bomb and over 1,400 Russian advisers and technicians involved in 200 scientific projects in China meant to foster cooperation between the two countries.

 Project 596 was named after the month of June 1959 in which it was initiated as an independent nuclear project, immediately after Nikita Khrushchev decided to stop helping the Chinese with their nuclear program on 20 June 1959, and Mao shifted toward an overall policy of self-reliance.
+The Second Ministry of Machine Building Industry, which oversaw China's nuclear industry, continued with the development of an atomic bomb.
+The project was facilitated by the 119, China's first self-developed large-scale digital computer, which the China Academy of Sciences had also debuted in 1964.
 By 14 January 1964, enough fissionable U-235 had been successfully enriched from the Lanzhou plant.
-On 16 October 1964, a uranium-235 fission implosion device, weighing 1550 kilograms was detonated on a 102-meter tower.
+There are wild unscientific speculation that it used uranium deuteride as a neutron initiator.
+The fissile pit, in two hemispheres composed entirely of highly enriched uranium, weighed about 15 kilograms, corresponding to a diameter of 11.4 cm, roughly the same as a soccer ball.
+On 16 October 1964, a uranium-235 fission implosion device, weighing 15.50 kilograms was detonated on a 102-meter tower.